Bayern München will be aiming to make the most of home advantage in the first leg of their tie against knockout stage debutants Beşiktaş.

 • Joshua Kimmich, Corentin Tolisso and Sebastian Rudy are a booking away from a ban.

-• Bayern have won all six games in 2018, stretching their run of consecutive victories to 12 in all competitions.*
+• Bayern have won all seven games in 2018, stretching their run of consecutive victories to 13 in all competitions.
+They were 2-1 victors at VfL Wolfsburg on Saturday thanks to substitute Robert Lewandowski's 90th-minute penalty.

 • On 6 February Bayern prevailed 6-0 at third tier SC Paderborn 07 to reach the semi-finals of the German Cup; they visit Bayer 04 Leverkusen on 17/18 April.